-SOC 4491-92 Guided Independent Research (1 to 3 credit hours per course per semester) Undergraduate research with attention to critical Undergraduate research with attention to critical evaluation of research techniques, methods and procedures.
-Prerequisites: SOC 2275, Junior or senior standing with a minimum overall GPA of 3.0, permission of guiding professor, approval of department chair or dean.
+Prerequisites: SOC 2275, Junior or senior standing, with a minimum overall GPA of 3.0, permission of guiding professor, approval of department chair or dean.
 A written request is to be submitted to the department chair at least two weeks in advance of the term in which the study is to be undertaken.
 May not be used to repeat a course for which a grade of D or below has been earned.
 Application forms are available in the office of University Records.
 Guided independent research may be taken only in the applicant's major or minor field.
 Also see index for "Independent Study and Research.".
-SOC 4493-94 Guided Independent Study (1 to 3 credit hours Supervised study through field and laboratory projects, guided readings, creative endeavors or achievement of specific skills.
-Prerequisites: SOC 2275, Junior or senior standing, Prerequisites: SOC 2275, Junior or senior standing, with a minimum overall GPA of 3.0, permission of guiding professor, approval of department chair or dean.
-A written request is to be submitted to the department chair at least two weeks in advance of the term in which the study is to be undertaken.
-May not be used to repeat a course for which a grade of D or below has been earned.
-Application forms are available in the office of University Records.
-Guided independent research may be taken only in the applicant's major or minor field.
-Also see index for "Independent Study and Research.".
-SOC 4495 Selected Topics (3) Designed as a vehicle for the exploration of topics of current interest within the major discipline of sociology.
-Prerequisite: SOC 2275.
-SPECIAL EDUCATION COURSES (SPE) (COLLABORATIVE TEACHER) SPE 3301Advanced Introduction to Disabilities (3) This course presents an overview of the social, emotional, physical, and learning characteristics of children and youth with moderate and severe disabilities.
+Selected Topics (3) SOC 4495 Designed as a vehicle for the exploration of topics of current interest within the major discipline of sociology Prerequisite: SOC 2275.

+SPECIAL EDUCATION COURSES (SPE) (COLLABORATIVE TEACHER) SPE 3301 Advanced Introduction to Disabilities (3) This course presents an overview of the social, emotional, physical, and learning characteristics of children and youth with moderate and severe disabilities.
 Emphasis is placed on information regarding the definition, prevalence, and etiology of moderate and severe disabilities as well as information pertaining to the classification, assessment, placement, instruction, and programming needs and services for individuals with moderate and severe disabilities.
 Prerequisites: SPE 3340 & Admission to TEP.

 SPE 3302 Introduction to Moderate/Severe Disabilities (3) This course presents an overview of the social, emotional, physical, and learning characteristics of children and youth with moderate and severe disabilities.
-Emphasis is placed on information regarding the definition, prevalence, and etiology of moderate and severe disabilities as well as information pertaining to the classification, assessment. placement, instruction, and programming needs and services for individuals with moderate and severe disabilities.
+Emphasis is placed on information regarding the definition, prevalence, and etiology of moderate and severe disabilities as well as information pertaining to the classification, assessment, placement, instruction, and programming needs and services for individuals with moderate and severe disabilities.
 Prerequisite: admission to TEP.
-SPE 3303 Teaching Students with Mild Disabilities (6-12) (3) This methods course for prospective special-ed 6-12 collaborative teachers emphasizes methods and materials for adolescents with mild disabilities and provides a cross-category focus.
-Moreover, methods such as cognitive learning strategies are examined in depth.
-Prerequisites: SPE 3349 and admission to TEP.
+SPE 3303 Teaching Students with Mild Disabilities (6-12) This methods course for prospective special-ed 6-12 collaborative teachers emphasizes methods and materials for adolescents with mild disabilities and provides a cross-category focus.
+Moreover, methods such as cognitive learning strategies are examined in Prerequisites: SPE 3349 and admission to TEP.